-Topics may include: Further algebra, polynomials and the number plane Surds, logarithms and exponentials Plane and circle geometry Trigonometry Probability and statistics.
+Topics may include: Further algebra, polynomials, and the number plane Surds, logarithms, and exponentials Trigonometry Probability and statistics.

-Usual Candidates: Available to all Year 10 students but it will be best suited for those students who are studying 5.2 or 5.3 Mathematics.
+Usual Candidates: Available to all Year 10 students but it will be best suited for those students who are studying Core or Advanced Mathematics.